sonatype-nexus-community/jake-github-action/README.md

 ## Example Usage

-The example below only requires `go` be installed in order to generate the `go.list` file.
+The example below shows the use of a piped package list.
-You could instead have some other part of the CI build generate that file for use by `nancy`.
 ```
 name: Jake Github Action